-- a) adopt a process to identify business risks and ensure appropriate systems to manage risks; - b) ensure policies and procedures are in place and are effective to maintain the integrity of the Corporation's disclosure controls and procedures, internal controls over financial reporting and management information systems; - c) recommend the appointment of the Corporation's external auditors for approval by the shareholders; and - d) review and approve prior to their public dissemination: - i. interim and annual financial statements: - ii. interim and annual management's discussion and analysis; - iii. the annual information form; - iv. the annual report (if applicable); - v. any forecasted financial information and forward-looking statements; and - vi. all press releases and other documents in which financial statements, earnings forecasts, results of operations or other financial information is disclosed.
+- a) adopt a process to identify business risks and to establish appropriate systems to manage risks; - ensure the mandates of the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO") include responsibility to design, or cause to be designed under their supervision, disclosure controls and procedures and internal controls over financial reporting that meet the annual and quarterly certification regulatory requirements; - c) recommend the appointment of the Corporation's external auditors for approval by the shareholders; and - d) review and approve prior to their public dissemination: - i. interim and annual financial statements; - ii. interim and annual management's discussion and analysis; - iii. the annual information form; - iv. the annual report (if applicable); - v. any forecasted financial information and forward-looking statements; and - vi. all press releases and other documents in which material information regarding the Corporation or financial statements, earnings forecasts, results of operations or other financial information of the Corporation is disclosed.